What is the Learn to Skate Program?

-You can sign up for any Learn to Skate Classes on the first day of any of the 6-week sessions.
-We will have registration forms available at the door, or you can download the registration form to fill out ahead of time.
+We recommend pre-registering for each session.
+Our class space is limited, especially for beginning skaters.
+Click here to view the pre-registration schedule.
+You can sign up for any Learn to Skate classes on the first day of any session during registration period from 11:30-12:30pm.
+We will have registration forms available at the door.
 Registration forms and payments can only be accepted at the HFSC Learn to Skate registration table and processed by registered Learn to Skate staff.

 What Should We Expect at Our First Learn to Skate Class?

 Please arrive early to allow enough time to register and put on skates.
 Visit our equipment page for more information on what to wear and how to make sure your skates fit properly.
 Your skater will be placed in a class based on age and ability.
 Their initial placement may change after instructors assess their abilities on ice.
 Skaters will participate in a 20-minute group lesson, and will have 40 minutes of supervised on-ice practice time.
 Our 20/40 lesson verus practice ratio is part of our 2:1 development plan.
 Skaters show great success and skill improvement when they practice twice as long as they are in lesson on a weekly basis.